Towson Town Center: Notable incidents

-Crime

-A large parking garage is connected directly to the mall structure.
-A popular area high school teacher was murdered on one of the garage's upper levels in 2005, leading some to worry that the crime in inner-city Baltimore was gaining a stronger foothold in the suburbs.
-After the murder, several reports of mugging as well as muggers with guns led to several security upgrades with many firsts in mall security.
+2011 shooting

 On December 19, 2011, a man was shot and killed outside a service entrance to Nordstrom.
 Four men were convicted in the gang-related shooting.
-On April 23, 2012, a man and woman were robbed at gunpoint by 3 men in one of mall's parking garages.
+On April 23, 2012, a man and woman were robbed at gunpoint by three men in one of mall's parking garages.
 The robbers remain at large.

-On January 24, 2013, a man stole $35,050 worth of merchandise from the Louis Vuitton store.
+2015 teen police curfew

 A cell phone video in December 2015 showed police at the scene of a disruption at the mall.
 Teenagers were accused of throwing rocks at police officers.
-This has resulted in a permanent curfew for residents under the age of 17 from entering the mall after 5:00 P.M. on Fridays and Saturdays without an adult present with them.
+As a result of the security concerns highlighted after the incident, mall management banned residents under the age of 17 from entering the mall after 5:00 p.m. local time on Fridays and Saturdays without an adult present with them.

+2026 carjacking

+On April 27, 2026, two suspects allegedly pointed a weapon at a man in the parking garage near Macy's around 3:30 p.m.
+EDT, and stole his car.
+The victim attempted to stop the vehicle and was hospitalized.
+Police charged a teen and an adult for the incident after using an Apple AirTag to track it.
+The incident highlighted deteriorating security and escalated safety fears.